Local System Information

-- The Frequently Asked Questions list.
+- We also have a Frequently Asked Questions list.

-- Web server information including how to export personal web pages files to the WWW and restrict access to them using .htaccess files and Raven passwords.
+- Web server information including on how to export personal web pages files to the WWW and restrict access to them using .htaccess files and Raven passwords.

 - Information for people leaving the Computer Lab, or moving into the Writing up/Hot Desk area.

-- For users of Unix systems.
-Redhat (Fedora and CentOS) and Ubuntu Linux.
-General information, software installation, configuration, applications.
+- For users of Unix systems: Redhat (Fedora and CentOS) and Ubuntu Linux; general information, software installation, configuration, applications.

 - Mail in the Computer Laboratory gives broad coverage of the facilities available.